georgeherd-bbc/Wales_Fuel_Prices/README.md

 #### NOTE: The script will take about 30 seconds to work - it's downloading and then filtering through 4,000 odd enteries scrapped from a dozen different locations.
 When it is completed - it will ask for the path directory.

+ALTERNATIVELY - DOWNLOAD THE ADDITIONAL SCRIPT run_script.py into the same directory as the wales_fuel_prices and requirements.txt files

+After going into a virtual environment - at prompt

+python run_script.py Wales_Fuel_Prices_02.1.py

+NOTE - ensure there are no spaces between names in the directory path - or Python will return an error.

+#### TO get out of virtual environment at the end, at prompt:

+deactivate

+**You can now safely delete the venv directory folder**

+rm -r venv